• Skip to primary navigation

 • 500 g potatoes peeled and thinly sliced

-• 15 g melted butter or 1 tbsp oil for glazing potatoes
+• 15 g melted butter or 1 tbsp olive oil for glazing potatoes

 • salt and freshly ground pepper